echocat/puppet-graphite/README.md

 ##Limitations

-This module is tested on CentOS 6.5 and should also run without problems on
+This module is tested on CentOS 6.5 and Debian 7 (Wheezy) and should also run without problems on

 * RHEL/CentOS/Scientific 6+
 * Debian 6+